marinaceccon1/RCLP/README.md

 ## Training execution
 To run our code, the download of the NIH and CXP datasets is necessary.
 The datasets can be downloaded respectively from https://stanfordmlgroup.github.io/competitions/chexpert/ and https://paperswithcode.com/dataset/chestx-ray14.

-In the folder datasets_indices, one can find the .txt files from which the indices of the images belonging to the train, validation and test set are read by the scripts, both for the CXP and NIH dataset.

-Moreover, the files train_indices_tasks.txt, val_indices_tasks.txt, test_indices_tasks.txt in this folder contain the indices of the images belonging to each task.
-The code to execute the division in tasks in available in the script create_scenario.py in the "src" folder.
-If one wants to modify the task stream, it's sufficient to modify this code.

-The folder "models" is empty; however, when running the script of each method, the models resulting from training on each task are saved in this folder in the form 'models/model_{method}_{taskID}_{epoch}.pth'.
+The folder "models" is empty; however, when running the script of each method, the models resulting from training on each task are saved in this folder in the form 'models/{method}_{taskID}.pth'.

 In the src folder, a script for each method is present.